 Alcohol-related problems can be one of the most important, difficult, and complex areas of psychological wellbeing.
-Dependency and addiction can be difficult to treat, and there is a good deal of controversy surrounding the causes and the best approaches to treatment.
+Dependency can be difficult to treat, and there is a good deal of controversy surrounding the causes and the best approaches to treatment.

 Warning Signs of Alcohol Abuse:

 Alcohol abuse or misuse i.e. excessive or inappropriate use, can be difficult to define, and people’s opinions, values, and beliefs vary significantly on the topic.
 For some, any use of alcohol with the primary purpose of intoxication constitutes abuse.
 For others, abuse is indicated by recurring, negative consequences, such as: